thomasyu9393/NBA-Stats-LINE-BOT/README.md

 # NBA-Stats-LINE-BOT
-The final project for *Intro. to Database Systems*, 2023 Fall A LINE BOT deployed on Heroku, using AWS RDS instance.
+The final project for *Intro. to Database Systems*, 2023 Fall.

+A LINE BOT deployed on Heroku, using AWS RDS instance.

 All stats referenced from <https://www.basketball-reference.com/> in season 2023-24.

 ## Configuration